jeremykendall/flaming-archer/README.md

 master: [![Build Status](https://secure.travis-ci.org/jeremykendall/flaming-archer.png?branch=master)](https://travis-ci.org/jeremykendall/flaming-archer) develop: [![Build Status](https://secure.travis-ci.org/jeremykendall/flaming-archer.png?branch=develop)](https://travis-ci.org/jeremykendall/flaming-archer)

+# DO NOT INSTALL THE LATEST DEVELOP VERSION

+There are a few kinks that need working out.
+It'll probably work fine for you, but just in case, I recommend waiting a few days until I remove this notice.

 ## What is Flaming Archer?

 Flaming Archer is a "photo-a-day" application for hackers.
 It makes it simple to